- COYOTE BIOLOGY AND BEHAVIOR

 It is also suggested that the trap is disguised by covering it with landscape on the sides, top and bottom.
 One very effective way to camouflage the trap is to utilize pine straw bales and lots of them.
 The trick is to completely surround the trap which includes the sides, the back and the top.
 Pull straw through the mesh from inside the trap.
 Be sure to use either mud, dirt or more straw to cover the bottom of the cage.
 The following video features a live trap set being made by a professional trapper.
 And though the target animal in this video is a fox, use the same exact setup when targeting coyotes.

-Coyote are accustomed to seeing straw stacked this way as they are accustomed to seeing wire in farm areas so you don’t have to cover every exposed piece to have success.
-Urine should be used on and around it as well as target food scent or lure.
-By making the trap appear to be a “cage” rather than a trap, coyote can be caught.
+Coyote are accustomed to seeing straw stacked.
+They are also accustomed to seeing wire which is commonly used on farms.
+Coyote urine should be used on and around the set as well lure.
+By making the trap appear to be a “den” rather than a trap, coyote can be caught.

 BEST COYOTE LIVE TRAPS ^

-Instead of trying to build a stronger, better fence, try making a live set at or near the entrance path.
-Generally speaking, you can catch an Eastern Coyote with either a LT151842 or the LT152248.
-Remember, the higher trap will work better for coyote.
-Don’t forget to use some urine, lure and target food attractant to help get the target animal inside.
+So instead of trying to build a stronger, better fence, try using a live trap set at or near the entrance path.
+Generally speaking, you can catch a Coyote with either a LT151842 or the LT152248.
+Remember, the larger the trap the better suited it will be for coyote.

-To make the ultimate live set, use a LIVE BAIT CAGE and fill it with a bird, rat or other small animal.
-Coyotes can’t resist a live animal bait and will readily enter any trap when such an offer is present.
+Lastly, we also offer this trap with a built in BAIT CAGE.
+This cage can be used to contain a live bird, rat or other small animal.
+Coyotes can’t resist a live animal and will readily enter any trap when such an offer is present.

 CONTACT US ^